Microtis (plant): Distribution and habitat

 Onion orchids are widespread in temperate areas of Australia and in sub-tropical Queensland, occurring in all states but not the Northern Territory.
 Microtis parviflora and M. unifolia are the most widely distributed species and also occur on both main islands of New Zealand and as far south as Stewart and possibly Auckland Islands as well as New Caledonia, and Norfolk, Lord Howe and the Kermadec Islands in the western Pacific.
 These two species are also found in Malaysia, Indonesia, the Philippines, Taiwan, southern Japan, the Ryukyu Islands and possibly on the Chinese mainland.
 They usually grow in areas that are wet in winter or in areas of high rainfall.

 Ecology

 Disease

 The leaves of onion orchids are susceptible to fungal disease and most leaves appear to have some damage.
 The rust Uromyces microtidis has been identified as a pathogen.

 Pollination

 Microtis flowers are insect pollinated.
 For some species, the insect is a small wasp from a species of Ichneumonidae or Braconidae.
-Pollination of orchids by ants is rare because the mouthparts of ants usually have antibiotic secretions which damage pollen grains.
+Microtis are rarely pollinated by ants because the mouthparts of ants usually have antibiotic secretions which damage pollen grains.
 However, several species of Microtis, including M. parviflora are pollinated by wingless worker ants from the genera Iridomyrmex (Family Dolichoderinae), Meranops (Family Myrmeciinae) and Rhytidoponera (Family Ponerinae), having been attracted by nectar secreted from the base of the labellum.